 With Oak being a hardwood it is a naturally dense timber, meaning your new railway sleepers do not require treating with a preservative, however, you can oil or stain to suit your needs and preferences.
 If you decide to leave the oak untreated then it will silver beautifully with age.

-Our sleepers are sawn from natural, organic timber that has not undergone any drying process leaving it to naturally season over time.
-These Sleepers may have waney edges, will split, and may move over time - like all Green Oak, but this is part of the natural beauty of the product.
+Our Oak railway sleepers, or hardwood sleepers as they are also know, are sawn from natural, organic timber that has not undergone any drying process leaving it to naturally season over time.
+These rustic sleepers may have waney edges, will split, and may move over time - like all Green Oak, but this is part of the natural beauty of the product.
 Large cracks, splits and irregularities are to be expected with this product - it is not kiln dried, but Green Oak, meaning it is fresh - this will move considerably over time, and thus is not recommended for construction, but for landscaping.
-We also recommend using Stainless Steel Timber Screws with Oak Sleepers - Codes 871706/ 871713/ 871720/ 871737
+Looking to make Oak sleeper rasied beds or an Oak sleeper mantle?
+We strongly recommend using Stainless Steel Timber Screws with Oak Sleepers - Codes 871706/ 871713/ 871720/ 871737.

 These are a truly stunning product which will enhance areas that accomodate them.